VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

   by the user, the slot `TableBox::cleanSortTable` is called for the two table.

 == Preview <preview>
+- [x] Interaction between table and preview that displays data according to a cell’s column
+- [x] Basic interactions with the preview, such as zoom operations, previous page/next page operations within a single Paper, and different interactions with the fields based on their type.
 === Layout in the Window
 This is described in the `preview.h` file directly (in French!).
 One thing of note is the existence of two previews and two scenes, but I focused on one pair and left the other totally empty.